sleeplessinc/node-smtpclient/README.md

 * `from` -- Address to place in "From:" header.
 Also used for "mailfrom" in SMTP conversation.
 * `to` -- Address to which the email will be sent
-* `srcHost` -- Domain name used for "helo" in the SMTP protocol
 * `opts` -- Object containing options which override defaults.
 May be `{}`.

 ### Optional: